nearinfinity/node-oracle/README.md

 # This library is not maintained.
-Oracle has made there own [driver](https://github.com/oracle/node-oracledb).
+Oracle has made their own [driver](https://github.com/oracle/node-oracledb).

 # Oracle driver for Node.js